Conceiva/MezzmoKodiPlugin/README.txt

 -  Updated the performance statistics to be available via the GUI for 14 days vs. previously just writing a log message to the Kodi.log file.
-   The statistics can help you see the performance of your Mezzmo server Kodi device as you browse playlists.
+   The statistics can help you see the performance of your Mezzmo server and Kodi device as you browse playlists.
 Statistics are only written to the database if the playlist has 50 or more items.
 Smaller playlists generally will not have any performance concerns.

 v1.1.2.9